Nathan Phelps (photo via)

 So far, that famous Facebook update of yours from a few days ago has 2,000 comments.
 I read quite a few of them, and there seemed to be a divide between those who wanted to leave comments celebrating his death and those that felt this would be disrespectful to you as his son—even likening it to picketing a funeral.
 Given that you were one of his biggest critics while he was alive, what are your thoughts on this?

 They [the WBC] have done great harm to many people.
 I cannot expect all of them to be prepared to forgive and forget just because he stopped breathing.
 Having said that, I don't condone fighting hate with hate.
 I am fond of something the British philosopher Bertrand Russell said near the end of his life: "The moral thing I should like to say is, love is wise and hatred is foolish."
 These are not interesting words on a sign, but a way of approaching life and other humans morally.

 You sometimes tweet at your sister Shirley.
 Does she or any of the other family members who are still in the church ever respond to or communicate with you?

 Rarely, but I've heard from most of them at one time or another.
 The interesting thing about those encounters is that we discover quite early on that we have no basis for debate because I roundly reject the foundation for their entire worldview, the divine inerrancy of the Bible.

-You had revealed that your father was excommunicated a few months ago by the church he founded.
+You revealed that your father had been excommunicated a few months ago by the church he founded.
 Do you know if this was an indication of any significant changes at the WBC?
 What do you think will become of it now?